JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/La_personnalite.md

 >
 > 3. The faith-grasp of the fellowship worship of Deity, associated with the loving service of humanity.
 >
 > The full function of such a personality endowment is the beginning realization of Deity kinship.
 Such a selfhood, indwelt by a prepersonal fragment of God the Father, is in truth and in fact a spiritual son of God.
 Such a creature not only discloses capacity for the reception of the gift of the divine presence but also exhibits reactive response to the personality-gravity circuit of the Paradise Father of all personalities.”
-[LU 16:8.15-19](/fr/The_Urantia_Book/16#p8_18)
+[UB 16:8.15-19](/en/The_Urantia_Book/16#p8_18)

 ## VI.
 ADJUSTERS AND PERSONALITY